numato/samplecode/FPGA/numatoVivadoBSP/Readme.md

 # How to install Numato Board Support Files for Vivado

- In this current directory, there is a folders named neso, skoll and styx.
+ In this current directory, there are folders for Numato 7-Series boards such as neso, skoll, nereid styx etc.

 ## Install